 Salary for Holistic Nurses

 As is detailed below, almost all holistic nurses are also registered nurses (RN); in order to gain certification as a holistic nurse, individuals must already have been certified as RNs.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that the mean annual salary earned by all registered nurses was $69,790 in May 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that the median annual salary earned by all registered nurses was $67,490 in May 2015.
 Many factors play a role in determining a holistic nurse's salary.
 Some considerations include the state where they're employed, the company size, and individual experience.